 Want to learn more about UFCD D.M.D.
 Scholarships?

 Entering or Current Resident and want more information about Financial Aid?

 Financial aid is money to help pay for educational programs.
 Aid can come from various sources: the U.S. federal government; the state where you live; the college you attend; or a nonprofit or private organization.

-There are 2 major categories of financial aid: gift aid and loans.
+There are two major categories of financial aid – gift aid and loans:

 - Gift aid is money that does not have to be repaid.
-Scholarships and grants are gift aid.
+Scholarships and grants are examples of gift aid.